fluidjeel/traffic-light-2025/project_runbook_operational_guide.md

 Post-Market / End-of-Day (EOD) on Friday: The "Scout" scans the completed weekly charts to identify all valid pullback patterns and generates a "Target List" for the entire following week.

-Intraday during the Following Week (Monday - Friday): The "Sniper" monitors 15-minute data for stocks on the Target List and validates any breakout using the full Conviction Engine.
+Intraday during the Following Week, Monday to Friday: The "Sniper" monitors 15-minute data for stocks on the Target List and validates any breakout using the full Conviction Engine.

 C. Monthly Strategy Execution (monthly_tfl_simulator.py) This strategy adapts the Scout/Sniper model for a much longer timeframe.

-Post-Market / End-of-Day (EOD) on the Last Trading Day of the Month: The "Scout" scans the completed monthly charts to identify valid pullback patterns and generates a "Target List" valid for the entire next month.
+Post-Market / End-of-Day (EOD) on the Last Trading Day of the Month: The "Scout" scans the monthly charts to identify valid pullback patterns and generates a "Target List" valid for the entire next month.

-Intraday during the Following Month: The "Sniper" monitors 15-minute data for stocks on the month's Target List, operating within an Adaptive Execution Window and validating breakouts against the Conviction Engine.
+Intraday during the Following Month: The "Sniper" monitors the Target List intraday.
+It operates within an Adaptive Execution Window, typically ignoring the first few volatile days of the month and then monitoring for a set period for a breakout, which is then validated against the Conviction Engine.